High School Rowing/Jr Competitive (Gr 7-12) – Indoor Winter Training

 High school rowing crews – August 2021 Photo by Jürgen Schubert

 For over 25 years, athletes from High Schools in Barrie have trained and competed with the help of the Barrie Rowing Club.
 The Club has always valued the partnerships it has with local schools in offering rowing as a club or competitive team activity.
 With indoor heated facilities and over 100 seats in rowing shells, over 60 Barrie athletes train from February to June each spring.

-We currently have programs operating out of St. Joseph’s High School, St Joan of Arc Catholic High School and École Secondaire Nouvelle Alliance.
-In the past we have had great partnerships with Barrie North Collegiate, Unity Christian High School, St. Peter’s Catholic Secondary School, Innisdale Secondary School and Nantyr Shores Secondary School .
+We are currently drawing students from all high schools in Barrie and Area who will compete under the banner of Barrie Rowing Club.
+In the past we have had great partnerships with students from St Joseph’s High School, St Joan of Arc Catholic High School, École Secondaire Nouvelle Alliance, Barrie North Collegiate, Unity Christian High School, St Peter’s Catholic Secondary School, Innisdale Secondary School and Nantyr Shores Secondary School.

 Rowing is considered a late entry sport which means many athletes never learn to row until they are 12 – 13 years of age or older.
 This is why High School Rowing is a very important entry point for athletes into our sport and is also a unique sport from many others.
 With many High School athletes learning for the first time in grade 9 or 10 they are on a very level playing field with most of their peers across the province who are also just learning the sport.